vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

     print(titanic.explain())

-Looking at the plan and its associated relation, it's clear that the transformations we applied to the vDataFrame result in a complicated relation.
+Looking at the plan and its associated relation, it's clear that the transformations we applied to the :py:mod:`~verticapy.vDataFrame` result in a complicated relation.

 Each method call to the :py:mod:`~verticapy.vDataFrame` must use this relation for computation.